 Krinos – Loukoumades, Greece’s answer to the doughnut.
 Covered in honey and finger licking goodness.

 Kostas – The best souvlaki downtown.
 Spotlessly clean.
 Always busy.

 Koulouri tou Psirri – Greece’s ubiquitous sesame rounds come from this bakery, so worth a visit to the mothership.
 Mr. Stavros highly recommends.

 Feyrouz – Lahmazoun, Lebanese flat bread with spiced meat and sauce.
 Veggie available as well.

 Fallafellas – If the name doesn’t want to make you eat there, the falafel will knock your socks off.
 Prepare to wait in line.

 Restaurants in Athens — Syntagma/Monastiraki Neighborhoods

 Nolan: Greek-Japanese fusion.
 Not fussy and 1000% delicious.
 NFC!
 Make a reservation.

 Dopios: The new kid on the block.
 Beautiful setting behind Klathmonos Square.
 Elevated Greek food done right.

 Athenee: Athens famous Zonar’s Café reborn as a chic restaurant/cafe with excellent food and friendly service.
 Some of the city’s best people watching.
-Note: salmon and avocado plate should be illegal it’s so good.
+Note: The salmon and avocado plate should be illegal because it’s that good.